 It is Honor Flight's privilege to fly our Veteran heroes to Washington, DC.
-Our highest priority is to the WWII veterans along with Korean Veterans and any veteran facing terminal illness.
+Our highest priority is to the WWII veterans along with Korean and Vietnam War Veterans and any veteran facing terminal illness.

 Veterans fly free but must submit an application to get on our wait list.
 We call veterans to participate on a“first come first served” based on the application date.

-Please encourage all WWII and Korean veterans to submit an application to get on the waiting list.
+Please encourage all WWII, Korean and Vietnam War veterans to submit an application to get on the waiting list.

 Applications can also be picked up in the Community Services Office, Southampton Town Hall, 116 Hampton Road in Southampton, or call (631) 702-2423 to have one mailed.